wp-plugins/wpglobus/readme.txt

 	* a customizable widget with various display options;
 * Switch the Administrator interface language using a top bar selector;
 * Use the WPGlobus option panel to select active languages and define custom combinations of country flag and language abbreviation.

+> **NOTE: WPGlobus does NOT translate texts automatically!
+To see how it works, please read the [Quick Start Guide](http://www.wpglobus.com/quick-start/).**

 The WPGlobus plugin serves as the **foundation** to other plugins in the family: